Jfortin1/ComBatHarmonization/R/README.md

 ## 1. Installation

-To use ComBat, load the two scripts `/scripts/combat.R` and `scripts/utils.R` into an R session.
+To use ComBat, load the two scripts `/scripts/combat.R` and `scripts/utils.R` into a fresh R session.

 <div id='id-section2'/>